 - how to organise a sales conference

-- how to organize a sales kick-off
+- how to organise sales meeting

 - how to organize a team meeting